-- 1. Interview with a College admissions advisor, - 2.
+- 1. Interview with a College Admission Advisor, - 2.
 A completed application form, - 3.
-An essay from the applicant which describes his/her reason for applying to Cogswell College, - 4.
-A completed recommendation form or recommendation letter - 5.
-An official high school transcript; or an official report of scores earned on the General Educational Development (GED) test, or proof of completion in a home schooling program. - 6.
-A portfolio of original work for the Digital Arts and Animation (DAA) program, the Digital Audio Technology (DAT) program, Game Design & Art (GDA) program and the Digital Media Management (DMM) program, where applicable.
+An essay from the applicant which describes his/her interest in Cogswell College's educational programs, - 4.
+A completed recommendation form or a letter of recommendation, - 5.
+An official high school transcript, or an official report of scores earned on the General Educational Development (GED) test, or proof of completion in a home schooling program or equivalent, the College does not accept Ability-to-Benefit students, - 6.
+A portfolio of original work for the Digital Arts and Animation (DAA), the Digital Audio Technology (DAT), Game Design Art (GDA), and Digital Media Management (DMM) programs, where applicable, - 7.
+Complete placement tests in Mathematics, English and Music Theory, if applicable, to assess the competency level of each subject.
+Placement test may be waived.